matteogaldi/provision-kit/README.md

 # ProvisionKit

-ProvisionKit runs YAML workflows of HTTP calls as a DAG.
-Each step is a request to another service; later steps can use earlier JSON responses.
+ProvisionKit is an experimental Go runner for YAML-defined HTTP provisioning workflows.
+Steps form a directed acyclic graph (DAG): each step calls another service, and later steps can use earlier JSON responses.
 Use it to orchestrate multi-service provisioning — create an account, then a network, then a VM — without writing a custom runner for each flow.

 You can validate and execute a workflow from the CLI, or start an HTTP server that accepts provision requests and tracks each run as an operation.

+## Status and limitations

+This is an early prototype for experimentation in trusted environments.
+It supports dependency validation, parallel execution, retries, and operation tracking.
+It is not yet ready for production provisioning.

+- **Retries can duplicate resources.** ProvisionKit does not automatically deduplicate requests or provide idempotency keys.
+A timed-out request may have succeeded remotely before it is retried.
+Configure retries only when repeating the remote action is safe; all attempt errors are currently retried, including permanent HTTP errors.
+- **Failures do not roll back completed actions.** If a later step fails, resources created by earlier steps remain.
+Inspect the operation and remote services before cleaning up or starting a new run.
+- **SQLite preserves records, but does not recover executions.** Unfinished operations are not resumed or marked interrupted on restart and may remain `pending` or `running`.
+There is no automatic recovery or resume command.
+- **HTTP success does not guarantee resource readiness.** Every 2xx response, including `202 Accepted`, completes a step.
+ProvisionKit does not poll remote jobs for completion before starting dependent steps.
+- **The HTTP API has no authentication or authorization.** Anyone who can reach it can start workflows and retrieve operations by ID.
+Bind to loopback for local use; deployment beyond that requires access controls.
+- **Operation data is not redacted.** Inputs, JSON outputs, and error details can be stored and returned through the API.
+Avoid passing secrets as workflow inputs or using sensitive response data in demos.

 ## Install